QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 Although SSD exceeds the preferred level with shares outstanding of 49 million, the stock still passes the test.

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
-Insiders own 16.52% of SSD's stock.
-Management's representation is large enough and passes this test.
+Insiders own 0.34% of SSD's stock.
+Management's representation is not large enough and fails this test.

 INSTITUTIONAL OWNERSHIP: [PASS]